Gunga Din (film): Plot

 As the regiment marches toward the temple, the guru boasts that they are falling into the trap he has set.
 He orders his men to take their positions, but they refuse to abandon him.
 When he sees that they are unwilling to leave him in enemy hands, he commits suicide to remove that obstacle; the Thuggee force moves into position, while other cultists swarm up the temple to kill the sergeants.
-Thuggees shoot and bayonet Cutter.
-Gunga Din is also bayoneted, climbs with the last of his strength to the top of the temple's dome and sounds the alarm with a bugle taken from a dead Thuggee.
-He is then shot dead, but the British force is alerted and defeats the Thuggees.
+Thug shoot and bayonet Cutter.
+Gunga Din is also bayoneted, climbs with the last of his strength to the top of the temple's dome and sounds the alarm with a bugle taken from a dead Thug.
+He is then shot dead, but the British force is alerted and defeats the Thugs.

 At Din's funeral pyre, Weed formally inducts Gunga Din as a British corporal—then he asks visiting journalist Rudyard Kipling to hand the draft of the poem the latter has just completed.
 (Note: The poem is "Gunga Din".)
 Weed reads the final words himself over Din's body.
 Ballantine announces his intention to remain in the army, and instead of tearing up his re-enlistment papers, gives them to Weed.
 Gunga Din's spirit later stands proudly and salutes at attention, now in British uniform.